|1.6 VTi 120

-The Automotive scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnostic oscilloscope and lab scope.
+The Automotive Test Scope ATS5004D is in this article also referred to as automotive oscilloscope, diagnostic oscilloscope and lab scope.

 This Citroën Berlingo from 2011 with a 1.6 VTi 120 engine was at the garage for regular maintenance.
 During this work, one of the spark plugs broke and the only solution to solve this issue was to disassemble the cylinder head.
 After reinstalling the cylinder head, the engine would not start and produced errors:

 - P0017: Crankshaft Position - Camshaft Position Correlation